cockroachdb/pebble/README.md

 * Seamless merged iteration of indexed batches.
 The mutations in the batch conceptually occupy another memtable level.
 * Smaller, more approachable code base.
-* Pacing of flushes vs compactions: Pebble smooths latency spikes caused by flushes and compactions by only flushing/compacting as fast as necessary to keep up with user writes.

 See the [Pebble vs RocksDB: Implementation Differences](docs/rocksdb.md) doc for more details on implementation